alexshtf/alexshtf.github.io/_posts/2024-10-14-Shape-Restricted-Models.md

 There is  also the idea of _Lattice Networks_[^1], and a nice TensorFlow library that implements them called [TensorFlow Lattice](https://www.tensorflow.org/lattice/overview).
 They are designed for modeling functions of the form $$f(\mathbf{x}, \mathbf{z})$$, where $$\mathbf{z}$$ is a _vector_ comprised of several features for which we want to constraint the shape of $$f$$.
 They are more generic than the idea I present here, but are also more expensive.
 This post is about a _scalar_ $$z$$, meaning that we have only _one_ shape-constrained feature.
 This lets us do something interesting and specialized for this case.

+The idea I present here is probably _not_ new, even though I couldn't find literature on that.
+Probably, since I didn't know what buzzwords to look for.
+So if you know some prior work I could cite, please let me know!

 As customary, the code is available in a [notebook](https://github.com/alexshtf/alexshtf.github.io/blob/master/assets/shape_constrained_models.ipynb) you can deploy to Google Colab and play around with.
 So let's dive in!

 # Bernstein polynomials strike again